-There are over two million non-Google websites and apps that partner with Google to show ads.
+There are over 2 million non-Google websites and apps that partner with Google to show ads.
 Learn more personalised ads

-For example, if you add a credit card or other payment method to your Google Account, you can use it to buy things across our services, such as apps in the Play Store.
-We may also ask for other information, such as a business tax ID, to help process your payment.
+For example, if you add a credit card or other payment method to your Google Account, you can use it to buy things across our services, like apps in the Play Store.
+We may also ask for other information, like a business tax ID, to help process your payment.
 In some cases, we may also need to verify your identity and may ask you for information to do this.

-We may also use payment information to verify that you meet age requirements, if, for example, you enter an incorrect date of birth indicating that you're not old enough to have a Google Account.
+We may also use payment information to verify that you meet age requirements, if, for example, you enter an incorrect birthday indicating you're not old enough to have a Google Account.
 Learn more phone number